 What Do Flies Look Like?

-Flies come in all shapes and sizes, but all true flies have one pair of wings, large eyes, and six legs.
-Black, brown, yellow, and iridescent green are common colors for nuisance flies.
-Some species, like blow flies, have little hairs, while fuzzy drain flies have a moth-like appearance.
-Flies vary in size from tiny gnats that are 1 mm long to horse flies that are over an inch in length.
-They reproduce quickly and gather around unclean areas, spreading harmful bacteria wherever they land.
+Flies come in many shapes and sizes, but all true flies share key characteristics: a single pair of wings, large compound eyes, and six legs.
+Common nuisance species are often black, brown, yellow, or metallic green.
+Some, like blow flies, have fine body hairs and a shiny appearance, while drain flies are fuzzy with broad wings that give them a moth-like look.
+Their size ranges from tiny gnats measuring about 1 millimeter to large horse flies over an inch long.
+Because flies reproduce rapidly and are drawn to garbage, decaying matter, and other unsanitary areas, they can easily pick up and spread harmful bacteria wherever they land.

-Advanced Wildlife and Pest Control offers fly pest control and extermination services in Milwaukee and southeastern Wisconsin.
+Get rid of flies with professional pest control you can trust.
+Advanced Wildlife and Pest Control provides expert fly pest control and extermination throughout Milwaukee and southeastern Wisconsin.
 Our certified specialists provide safe, effective, and reliable pest solutions to eliminate flies from your home or business.
 Our quality pest treatments and maintenance services will ensure your property remains pest-free year-round.

 How Can I Prevent Flies in the Future?